Cart (8) Items

 The good news is that dark chocolate has a higher amount of cocoa solids, making it a better choice than milk chocolate (which isn’t plant-based, by the way).
 The bad news is that dark chocolate is still laden with sugar and saturated fat so “healthy” may be a stretch and if weight loss and inflammation are concerns, you definitely want to be mindful of how much chocolate you're consuming, dark or otherwise.

 So why is dark chocolate touted by some as a healthy choice?
-Well, it's better than milk chocolate and because of the higher amount of cocoa solids, there are some health benefits of dark chocolate.
+Well, it's better than milk chocolate and because of the higher number of cocoa solids, there are some health benefits of dark chocolate.

 Benefits of Dark Chocolate